thenewdarling/Spellbook/Spells/Delayed Blast Fireball.md

 *Components*: V, S, M (a tiny ball of bat guano and sulfur)

-*Duration*: Concentration, up to 1 minute
+*Duration*: [[Requires concentration]], up to 1 minute

 A beam of yellow light flashes from your pointing finger, then condenses to linger at a chosen point within range as a glowing bead for the duration.
-When the spell ends, either because your concentration is broken or because you decide to end it, the bead blossoms with a low roar into an explosion of flame that spreads around corners.
+When the spell ends, either because your [[Concentration]] is broken or because you decide to end it, the bead blossoms with a low roar into an explosion of flame that spreads around corners.
 Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
 A creature takes fire damage equal to the total accumulated damage on a failed save, or half as much damage on a successful one.

 The spell’s base damage is 12d6.
 If at the end of your turn the bead has not yet detonated, the damage increases by 1d6.